Fine Enforcements And Data Protection Regulations Changes All Around The WorldJuly 19, 2019GDPR

 Personal data of more than 500m people, including credit card details, passport numbers and date of birth has been hacked.
 Many are regarding this mishap as s “colossal” hack of Marriott International.

 The company’s primary sources said that they became aware of this infringement early in September.
 The information obtained by hackers contained names, mailing addresses, phone numbers, email addresses, and passport numbers.

 Marriott data breach created plenty of headlines and spice stories, but no one knew the enforcer behind.
-However, it was a Chinese intelligence-gathering effort that also hacked many more types of data, including health and security clearance of Americans, according to the investigations.
+However, it was a Chinese intelligence-gathering effort that hacked many more types of data, including health and security clearance of Americans, according to the investigations.

-It has been heard that the hackers implemented on the instructions of the ministry of state security and the civilian spy agency.
+Though, the news says the hackers implemented on the instructions of the ministry of state security and the civilian spy agency.

 This discovery is made when Trump administration was planning to target China’s trade, cyber and economic policies within days.

 According to the four government officials, they are planning to impose a fine and required investigation on those Chinese hackers working under the intelligence.

 As a result, Trump administration decided to derestrict the reports to cancel the effect in case the hackers reveal the identity of US government officials.

 Facebook is set to face a $5bn fine following an investigation into the Cambridge Analytica data-stealing scandal.